-This Practice Note provides practical guidance for a party involved in a commercial transaction between businesses to help them determine their role (and those of counterparties) under the GDPR and covers:
+This Practice Note provides practical guidance for a party involved in a commercial transaction between businesses to help them determine their role (and

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.